subquery/documentation/docs/quickstart/quickstart_chains/boba-bnb.md

-# Boba ETH Quick Start
+# Boba BNB Quick Start

 ## Goals

 Boba is a multichainLayer-2 network that has two blockchains currently; Boba Mainnet (ie Boba ETH), and Boba BNB Chain (ie Boba BNB).
-This guide will focus on [Boba ETH](https://chainlist.org/chain/288).
-For [Boba BNB](https://chainlist.org/chain/56288), please refer to [Boba BNB Quick Start](./boba-bnb.md).
+This guide will focus on [Boba BNB](https://chainlist.org/chain/56288).
+For [Boba ETH](https://chainlist.org/chain/288), please refer to [Boba ETH Quick Start](./boba-eth.md).

-The goal of this quick start guide is to index all transfers and approval events from the [Wrapped Eth](https://bobascan.com/address/0xDeadDeAddeAddEAddeadDEaDDEAdDeaDDeAD0000) on [Boba Mainnet](https://https://bobascan.com/) Network.
+The goal of this quick start guide is to index all transfers and approval events from the [Wrapped BOBA](https://bobascan.com/token/0xC58aaD327D6D58D979882601ba8DDa0685B505eA?chainid=56288) on [Boba BNB](https://bobascan.com/) Network .

 ::: warning
 Before we begin, **make sure that you have initialised your project** using the provided steps in the [Start Here](../quickstart.md) section.
-Please initialise an a Boba ETH project.
+Please initialise an a Boba BNB project.
 :::

 In every SubQuery project, there are [3 key files](../quickstart.md#_3-make-changes-to-your-project) to update.
 Let's begin updating them one by one.

 ::: tip Note
-The final code of this project can be found [here](https://github.com/subquery/ethereum-subql-starter/blob/main/Boba/boba-eth-starter).
+The final code of this project can be found [here](https://github.com/subquery/ethereum-subql-starter/blob/main/Boba/boba-bnb-starter).

-We use Ethereum packages, runtimes, and handlers (e.g. `@subql/node-ethereum`, `ethereum/Runtime`, and `ethereum/*Hander`) for Boba ETH.
-Since Boba ETH is an EVM-compatible layer-2 scaling solution, we can use the core Ethereum framework to index it.
+We use Ethereum packages, runtimes, and handlers (e.g. `@subql/node-ethereum`, `ethereum/Runtime`, and `ethereum/*Hander`) for Boba BNB.
+Since Boba BNB is an EVM-compatible layer-2 scaling solution, we can use the core Ethereum framework to index it.
 :::

 ## 1. Your Project Manifest File

-The Project Manifest (`project.yaml`) file works as an entry point to your Boba ETH project.
+The Project Manifest (`project.yaml`) file works as an entry point to your Boba BNB project.
 It defines most of the details on how SubQuery will index and transform the chain data.
 For Poltgon zkEVM, there are three types of mapping handlers (and you can have more than one in each project):

 - [BlockHanders](../../build/manifest/ethereum.md#mapping-handlers-and-filters): On each and every block, run a mapping function
 - [TransactionHandlers](../../build/manifest/ethereum.md#mapping-handlers-and-filters): On each and every transaction that matches optional filter criteria, run a mapping function